miker704/Strife/patch_V5_notes.md

     - Moved the old version of the profile effect preview modal to the deprecated folder.
     - Changed StrifeNitroBadgeIcon to a newer version this has changed the icon in every component that uses it.
     - Changed nitro tier one card button back to filled state in nitro store.
+    - Added NitroSmilingFaceIcon.
+    - Changed icons for nitro tier 1 and tier 2 including NitroHappyFaceIcon to NitroSmilingFaceIcon.